livechat/design-system/packages/design-system/src/components/Dropdown/Dropdown.md

 <h3>Dropdown</h3>

-Dropdown component is a base component which menages positioning and keyboard events of its content.
+Dropdown component is a base component which manages the positioning and keyboard events of its content.
 Under the hood it uses 2 libraries:

 - [Popper.js](https://popper.js.org) - a positioning engine which calculate the position of an element to make it possible to position it near a given reference element,
 - [React Popper](https://github.com/FezVrasta/react-popper) - React wrapper around Popper.js